MentorEmbedded/meta-mentor/meta-mentor-staging/README.md

-Mentor Graphics Staging Layer for Yocto/OE
+Siemens Digital Industries Software Staging Layer for Yocto/OE
 ==========================================

 This layer holds the bits we need for Mentor Embedded Linux Flex OS, but which we